nekramer/Genopipe/README.md

 After running these steps the pipeline will produce the following key files:
 - `output/ancestry/ancestry.pdf`: A plot of PC1 vs. PC2 of data merged with reference, colored by population.
-- `output/imputation/{group}_chr{chr}.recode.vcf.gz`: Gzipped vcf files, separated by chromosome, which are prepared for impututation.
+- `output/imputation/{group}_chr{chr}.recode.vcf.gz`: Gzipped vcf files, separated by chromosome, which are prepared for imputation.

 5. Impute data with imputation method of choice (i.e. Michigan Imputation Server) using an appropriate reference file.